 Fantasy Strike isn’t trying to replace Street Fighter, it’s bridging the gap.
 Not only could a simplified game allow Guilty Gear players and Street Fighter players to enjoy a common game, it also reaches out to people who don’t play fighting games.
 People like my wife.

 My wife loves video games.
 We both play Fallout 4, co-op in Borderlands, and Ori and the Blind Forest.
 But she’s never enjoyed fighting games.
 We’ve tried to play Street Fighter together, but she doesn’t enjoy practicing quarter-circles or learning to cancel her 4 hit combo into V-Trigger into Critical Art.

 But she enjoys playing Fantasy Strike with me.
 She likes the mobility and trickery of Setsuki, the nimble ninja.
 Just the other day I was playing as Grave (the blue guy) and I had her trapped in the corner.
 She timed her jump, threw a Kunai, and then hit me in the back with a tricky mix-up.
 “Ha!
 Got you!”, she exclaimed.
 Her face was bright with the satisfaction of having outsmarted me.

 Everyone should get to experience that rush of victory; the challenge of overcoming your weaknesses and improving as a player.

 More fighting games is good, and more fighting game players is good for everyone!
 If someone plays FS for a while but wants something more complex they can get King of Fighters or Killer Instinct.
 Fantasy Strike isn’t stealing players from other games; rather it’s creating a brand new pool of players!

-Fantasy Strike is funding now.
+Fantasy Strike is still in Alpha.
 If anything I said registered with you then I highly recommend you check it out.
 Help us bring fighting games to new players, and bring old players together.
-Click the button below to help make this happen!
+You can buy it on Steam, Switch, or PS4.